choden12/choden12.github.io/_posts/2025-09-08-intern_1st_week.md

 - Ensuring that the design met the requirements of all potential users (desktop and mobile) involved multiple rounds of discussion and revisions.

 ## Next week's plan
+Review our current Figma design and improve it by addressing the concepts we missed during the first week, such as proper component usage, consistent spacing, and responsive design adjustments.
+- Finalize all design assets for both desktop and mobile views to ensure a smooth transition to development.
--  Begin frontend development by implementing the UI components designed in Figma using React.js.
+- Begin frontend development by implementing the improved UI using React.js.
-- Start backend development focusing on setting up the server, database schema, and API endpoints using Node.js and Express.
+- Start backend development by setting up the server, creating the database schema, and defining API endpoints using Node.js and Express.
-- Integrate frontend and backend to allow basic user interactions like project creation and status updates.
+- Integrate frontend and backend to enable basic project management features such as creating, editing, and tracking projects.
-- Conduct regular team meetings to track progress and address any development challenges.
+- Schedule regular review sessions with the team lead to get feedback on both the design improvements and the initial development progress.
-- Explore testing tools and write initial unit tests to ensure code quality and stability.
-- Prepare for a mid-internship presentation to demonstrate the working prototype to the team lead and gather feedback.
+- Document all changes and progress for easier reference during future development stages.